U.S. DEPARTMENT OF THE INTERIORBUREAU OF LAND MANAGEMENT

 Petrified wood can be found in Arizona within the jurisdiction of the BLM Phoenix, Safford, Yuma and Arizona Strip Field Offices.

-Collecting of mineral and fossil resources in prohibited in certain areas being managed under special designation to protect their scientific and natural values, such as Research Natural Areas.
+Collecting of mineral and fossil resources is prohibited in certain areas being managed under special designation to protect their scientific and natural values, such as Research Natural Areas, National Conservation Areas, and National Monuments.